FAQs

 • Ornamental Lawns & Educational settings

 Hunter Grinders are engineered for precision, durability, and ease of use.
-Models such as the Jupiter and Amazon are designed to meet the demands of professional commercial mower grinder requirements.
-Hunter Grinders also provide long-term technical support for the lifetime of a machine including training, servicing and tournament support throughout the operational life of the machine.
+Models such as the Jupiter ATI and Amazon are designed to meet the demands of professional commercial mower grinder requirements and are the only brand in the UK to utilise a cast iron bed.
+Hunter Grinders also provide long-term technical support for the lifetime of a machine including training, servicingand tournament support throughout the operational life of the machine.

-If you have a question which has not been answered by the above, please email spares@howardsongroup.com with your question and we will reply with an answer as soon as possible.
+If you have a question which has not been answered by the above, please get in touch.